vrquaeler/mLRS-Flasher/README.md

 - Download the mLRS-Flasher GitHub repository, and make sure to extract (unpack) it if you downloaded it as a zip file.
 - Run the mLRS_Flasher.py script.
     - ***Note***: mLRS_Flasher needs the rights to write to disk and modify files on disk.
 - Depending on your Python distribution, you may need to install additional packages.
-To determine which ones are missing, run the mLRS-Flasher.py script in a console and check the error messages; they will indicate which package is required.
+To determine which ones are missing, run the mLRS_Flasher.py script in the Windows cmd console and check the error messages; they will indicate which package is required.
 Install the missing package, then run the script again, until success.

 ### MacOS ###